icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

     --
     -- Reach a fixpoint, running until the
     -- graph doesn't change anymore.
-    ForeachFacts statements -> do
+    ForeachFacts inner -> do
       ForeachFacts <$>
-        fixGo statements
+        fixGo inner

  where